vl35c/parsnip/data/test.md

 # Font

-Font overrides pygame's own font class, extending its functionality to be able to render and draw in 1 function call, increasing code neatness.
+Font overrides pygames own font class, extending its functionality to be able to render and draw in 1 function call, increasing code neatness.

 ### PROPERTIES:
 `font` - the font face that the class uses\